 Control scheme validation and performance

-The designed control scheme is validated in silico, against the process model as described in Steps 3 4 of the PAROC framework (Appendix ).
-The process model is simulated for 10 consecutive cycles under the operation of the mp-MPC controllers as shown in Figure .
+The designed control scheme is validated in silico, against the process model as described in Steps 3 and 4 of the PAROC framework (Appendix B).
+The process model is simulated for 10 consecutive cycles, as per standard practice for such loads, under the operation of the mp-MPC controllers as shown in Figure 6.
 It is important to underline that original process as presented above is replicated for the closed-loop simulation.
 Therefore, for the first part of the cycle Column 1 is placed on the right-hand side, while Column 2 on the left (Figure 2).
 Following that, the two columns swap positions.
+It should be underlined that even though the controller is considering the modifier concentration as the sole input, the closed-loop validation is performed under the entire range of flow rate as per the original process.
+For the purposes of this work, switching times are considered fixed and equal to the experimentally optimized process.
+Due to confidentiality reasons, exact values on flow rates and switching times cannot be provided here.

-Table summarizes the ranges used for the inlet flow rates, while Figures and show the feeding strategy applied for each of the columns.
+Table 4 summarizes the ranges used for the inlet flow rates, while Figures 7 and 8 show the feeding strategy applied for each of the columns.
 Due to confidentiality reasons, exact values for the flow rate, feed composition and phase duration cannot be disclosed.